14 Easy Low Glycemic Snack Ideas

 An overhead shot of a board with brown parchment and skewered grilled chicken, an example of a low-glycemic snack.
 On the side is a ramekin of peanut satay sauce

-Add interest to leftover chicken breast by dipping it in a sauce made without added sugar.
+Add interest to leftover chicken breast by dipping it in a sauce without added sugar.
 Keto-friendly store-bought dips, salad dressing, and sauces tend to contain natural sugar alternatives, or you can make your own.

 • Store the sauce in an airtight container in the refrigerator for up to one week.

-Apple with Peanut Butter
+Apple With Peanut Butter

 Parmesan Cheese and Olives

-Hummus with Veggies
+Hummus With Veggies

-A dip made with chickpeas, olive oil, lemon juice, and tahini (ground sesame paste), hummus contains low-glycemic pulses that can improve glycemic control, reduce feelings of hunger, and increase satisfaction<sup>12</sup>.
-Blitz your own batch at home and add pizzazz with roasted red peppers or caramelized onions or chipotle peppers.
-Serve hummus with carrot, bell pepper, jicama, or celery sticks for dipping.
+Hummus is a dip made with chickpeas, olive oil, lemon juice, and tahini (ground sesame paste).
+It contains low-glycemic pulses that can support glycemic control and reduce feelings of hunger.
+Blitz your own batch at home and add pizzazz with roasted red peppers, caramelized onions, or chipotle peppers.
+For dipping, serve hummus with carrots, bell peppers, jicama, or celery sticks.

 Date and Nut Energy Balls